2019-2020 Committee Assignments

 The Friday Lectures are intended to be informal discussions/lectures on current research activities targeted to our first-year graduate students and upper-level undergraduates.
 The purpose of this series is to inform our students about the vast array of the research that is going around them.
 While this series has also proven to be a good stepping stone for many students looking to get involved in research, student recruitment is not the primary goal of these Friday afternoon meetings.

 The (typically two) faculty members assigned to the Friday Lectures is charged with the responsibility of making sure that the available dates are booked starting in the autumn quarter (October) until all (or most) of the research areas have been represented.
 It is expected that the vast majority of these meetings will be led by faculty members of the department of physics; however, researcher groups from allied departments and institutes are welcome.
-The Friday lectures committee is assisted by the Executive Officer (David Reid), the Assistant to the Chair (Shadla Cycholl), and the Lecture Demonstrator (Andrew Nadlman).
+The Friday lectures committee is assisted by the Director of Graduate Studies (Krusberg), the Assistant to the Chair (Shadla Cycholl), and the Lecture Demonstrator (Andrew Nadlman).

 The admissions committee handles the admission, and usually also the recruiting, of graduate students for the following academic year.
 The committee members evaluate hundreds of applications for admission and decides, by March 15th, who to admit and what financial package (of the available fellowships and assistantships) to offer.
 After the offers of admission are completed, the committee then focuses its efforts on the recruitment of the admitted applicants which reaches its peak with the annual Open House held in late March or early April and concludes with the April 15th deadline for students to notify departments of their decisions.
-The admissions committee is assisted by the Graduate Affairs Administrator (Amy Schulz), the department's Executive Officer (David Reid), and Dean of Students Office of the PSD.
+The admissions committee is assisted by the Graduate Affairs Administrator, the Director of Graduate Studies (Zosia Krusberg), and Dean of Students Office of the PSD.
 This committee also receives input from the Chair of the department on procedural and financial matters that may arise.

 Graduate Student Recruiting Committee